meanjoe45/dotenv-init/README.md

 This package accepts a list of files which are parsed for the usage of any environment variables.
 The environment variables are searched for with a basic set of guidelines.
 First, the string `process.env.` must follow a `=` or `:` to indicate its value is being used.
 Second, if the `process.env.ENV_VAR` is followed by `||`, the or'ed value is used as the default value in the `.env` files.

 When processing the files, if an environment variable is not assigned a default value, it is assumed to be required.
-Any environment variables that a required will still be output to the `.env` file with an empty value (`# NODE_ENV=`).
+Any environment variables that are required will still be output to the `.env` file with an empty value (`# NODE_ENV=`).
 If the `--safe` option is used, the required environment variables are also output to the `.env.example` file for use by [dotenv-safe][dotenv-safe].

 After parsing all the files, the list of environment variables are sorted into alphabetical order.